 - Members of the ICCS Executive Committee cannot be nominated during their term of office.

-- Nominations are reviewed and decisions made by the ICCS Awards and Grants Committee.
+- Nominations are reviewed and decisions made by the Awards and Grants Committee appointed by the International Council for Canadian Studies.

-- A nomination is valid for three competitions.
-However, the nomination must be filed anew in the next competition round.
+- An applicant may apply for a maximum of three competitions.
+The nomination must be filed anew in the next competition round.

 - Full statement explaining the reasons for the nomination;

-- A maximum of five publications.
+- A maximum of five publications as pdf files or in an equivalent electronic version or copies of table of contents, introduction, selected chapters etc., if electronic versions are not available.
 Publications written in a language other than English or French should be accompanied by a one-page statement in one of the official languages of Canada, explaining the content and significance of the publications.

-Nominations must be submitted no later than November 24 to:
+Nominations must be submitted no later than December 15.

 International Council for Canadian Studies